Back

 From automating repetitive workflows to building single-use APIs, Dunia can tackle a wide range of software development tasks that previously required teams of engineers.

 While the scope of software it can generate today focuses on single-purpose backend systems, this represents just the beginning of our journey.
-Our research continues to push the boundaries of what's possible in automated software development, with automated function composition, dynamic UI generation, statefulness, and complex system architectures already on the horizon.
+Our research will continue to push the boundaries of what's possible in automated software development.

 The implications of this technology extend far beyond just making developers more productive.
 By abstracting away the technical complexity of software creation, this opens up new possibilities for how we think about and create software.